Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/bitcoin/how-to-send-bitcoin-transaction.md

 6. Reviews and confirms transaction.
 7. Monitors transaction status from Transactions list.

-When sending Bitcoin via Unstoppable the transaction goes directly to the blockchain without passing through intermediaries.
+When sending Bitcoin via StarBase the transaction goes directly to the blockchain without passing through intermediaries.

 Most cryptocurrency wallets unable to communicate with the Bitcoin blockchain directly and have to route transactions through intermediaries.